Acne (Pimples) FAQs

 Q:Why do pimples form?

-A:False.
 Rosacea is characterized by pimples in the middle third of the face, along with redness, flushing, and the presence of superficial blood vessels.
 It generally affects people in their 30s and 40s and older.
-There is sometimes no "bright line" separating acne from rosacea; however, there are no blackheads or whiteheads in rosacea.
+The appearance may sometimes seem similar to that of acne; however, there are no blackheads or whiteheads in rosacea.

 Source quiz on MedicineNet